 When you are part of a team working in a Distributed Model environment, you will want to periodically update your model with the changes that other team members have committed into Version Control.
 You can transfer the other users' updates to all Version Controlled Packages into the currently loaded project.

-Context Right-click on Package > Package Menu Control > Get All Latest the associated Package files.
+Context Right-click on Package > Package Menu Control > Get All Latest

 Update all Packages in project to latest revision retrieved from Version Control